Secondary

 Middle Years Programme

-At the International School Utrecht MYP students study the following subject areas: Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, Arts and Design.
-For more detailed information, please view the ISUtrecht MYP subject areas document, which includes the IB Subject briefs.
-Grade 10 students are given a choice of more individualised pathways to help students prepare for the IB Diploma Programme, as part of their continuum of learning.
+The MYP curriculum framework comprises eight subject groups, providing a broad and balanced education for early adolescents.
+At ISU MYP students study the following subject areas: Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, Arts and Design.
+Grade 10 students are given a choice of more individualised pathways to help them prepare for the IB Diploma Programme, as part of their continuum of learning.
+To find out more about the IB curriculum, please visit the IB website.

 Using global contexts, MYP students develop an understanding of their common humanity and shared guardianship of the planet.
 Everything they learn is linked to one or more of the following global contexts: